Kotlin/kotlinx.serialization/docs/serializers.md

 ### External serialization uses properties

-As we saw earlier, the regular `@Serializer` annotation creates a serializer so that [Backing fields are serialized](basic-serialization.md#backing-fields-are-serialized). _External_ serialization using `Serializer(forClass = ...)` has no access to backing fields and works differently.
+As we saw earlier, the regular `@Serializable` annotation creates a serializer so that [Backing fields are serialized](basic-serialization.md#backing-fields-are-serialized). _External_ serialization using `Serializer(forClass = ...)` has no access to backing fields and works differently.
 It serializes only _accessible_ properties that have setters or are part of the primary constructor.